 Your creative work is a reflection of your vision, effort, and passion.
 Protecting it is not just a legal step, it’s a way to commemorate the value of what you’ve built.
 Our professionals with Trademark Lawyer Law Firm know how important it is to secure your intellectual properties.
 With over 7,000 trademarks successfully registered internationally, we’re here to provide you with the guidance and protection you need.
 Led by J.J.
 Lee, who holds a J.D. from the Ave Maria School of Law and a degree from UCLA our Chicago, IL copyright lawyer takes pride in offering personalized, client-focused service to help you feel confident in your brand’s future.
 Let us help you protect what matters most by connecting with us today for a consultation.

 When you create something unique, whether it’s a piece of music, artwork, a book, or even software, it deserves to be protected.
 Our copyright attorney helps to confirm that your creations are legally safeguarded.
 This means filing for copyright protection, handling licensing agreements, and stepping in to resolve disputes if someone infringes on your rights.
 Working with one of our Chicago copyright lawyers assures you have a legal ally who understands how federal copyright law applies to your situation.
-From registering copyrights to helping businesses and creators enforce their rights, our copyright firm is here to make certain your work stays yours.
+From registering copyrights to helping businesses and helping creators enforce their rights, our copyright firm is here to make certain your work stays yours.

-Getting Personalised Protection Close To Home
+Getting Personalized Protection Close To Home

-Going with a local attorney means you get someone who not only knows the law but also understands the environment you work and live in.
+Going with our local attorney means you get someone who not only knows the law but also understands the environment you work and live in.
 Our legal professionals are familiar with the communities' industries and challenges, giving them the unique insight to tailor legal strategies to your needs.
 If you’re a small business owner trying to protect your brand, a creative professional securing your art, or a company safeguarding its software, having our team on your side assures your hard work isn’t taken advantage of.
 We’re proud to stand by our clients, offering individualized advice and reliable support every step of the way.

 Chicago Copyright Infographic